Prajwalpatill/sugarlabs/README.md

-Hi sugarlabs this is PRAJWAL patil.
+Hi sugarlabs this is Prajwal patil.